EVerest/everest-core/doc/common/california_pricing_requirements.md

 Cost information is also sent by the CSMS in the TransactionEventResponse.
 In that case, the pricing / cost information is extracted from the message and a RunningCost message is sent containing the current cost and extra messages (optional).
-If only Tariff is enabled and there is a personal message in the TransationEventResponse, a DisplayMessage is sent.
+If only Tariff is enabled and there is a personal message in the TransationEventResponse, a TariffMessage is sent.